[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “…Unfortunately,” she whispers, strained.

 “Is this…a personal matter?”
-I ask, and she looks up towards me.
+I ask, and she looks down towards me.

 “Do you take it personally that I fell in love with a woman who isn’t you?
 Do you think it is because something is off with you?”

 “Please, Hikaru,” she rolls her eyes, “I’m a goddess.
-Why would I feel threatened by a human?”
+Why would I feel threatened by a human, especially one like her?”

 “That’s what you always say, always extolling that you’re a goddess.
 But, you never mention any other good qualities about yourself.
 You never say you’re beautiful, or kind—”